xiaofengleo/FAIRDataCube/README.md

 # FAIRDataCube
-Design and implementation of FAIR Data Cube.
+Design and implementation of FAIR Data Cube in the [X-Omics](https://x-omics.nl/) context.

 Added Value:
 1. Reduce ambiguity of data,